 The Group operates an equity-settled share-based compensation plan under which the entity receives services from employees as consideration for equity instruments of the Group.
 The fair value of the employee services received in exchange for the grant of the equity instruments is recognised as an expense.
 The total amount to be expensed is determined by reference to the fair value of the instruments granted.
 At the end of each reporting period, the group revises its estimates of the number of instruments that are expected to vest based on the non-market vesting conditions and service conditions.
 It recognises the impact of the revision to original estimates, if any, in the income statement, with a corresponding adjustment to equity.
-To date no equity based compensation has been issued save the warrants issued as disclosed in note 25.
+Besides the warrants issued as disclosed in note 25 the Group has in 2017 issued warrants and options to employees covering potentially 420,000 shares.